5 Secrets to Optimizing CPA on your LinkedIn Campaigns

 1. Regain control over your bidding

 LinkedIn’s Campaign Manager, the all-in-one in-site advertising platform, gives you a variety of options to tailor your campaign to meet your objectives.
-One of this is the bidding type, which it sets by default to Automated Bidding.
+One of these is the bidding type, which it sets by default to Automated Bidding.
 The rationale behind this is that this will generate more conversions by automatically adjusting your bid to deliver your content to users who are most likely to convert.

 2. Focus on your target audience

 Another one of the default settings in the Campaign Manager is Audience Expansion, which is meant to increase your campaign reach by letting your ads be shown to audiences similar to your target audience.
-Like with the default Auto-Bidding, this may sound appealing at first but if you’re looking into optimizing CPA in LinkedIn, it’s wiser to concentrate your resources on your specific target audience.
-Audience network traffic is a bit cheaper since it’s less competitive inventory, but it’s also inventory that may be less valuable, and less transparent.
-In the case of Facebook’s Audience Network, for instance which advertisers use to extend their Facebook campaigns to third-party sites and apps, can be a conduit for ad fraud and fake.
-LionMobi and JediMobi for instance were banned from the Audience Network and Facebook refunded impacted advertisers in March 2019.
+Like with the default Auto-Bidding, this may sound appealing at first, but if you’re looking into optimizing CPA in LinkedIn, it’s wiser to concentrate your resources on your specific target audience.
+Audience network traffic is a bit cheaper since it’s less competitive inventory, but it’s also inventory that may be less valuable and less transparent.
+In the case of Facebook’s Audience Network, for instance, which advertisers use to extend their Facebook campaigns to third-party sites and apps, can be a conduit for ad fraud and fake.
+LionMobi and JediMobi, for instance, were banned from the Audience Network, and Facebook refunded impacted advertisers in March 2019.

 3. Adjust the location settings

-There are two options for location targeting in the Campaign Manager: Recent or Permanent location, and Permanent Location.
+There are two options for location targeting in the Campaign Manager: Recent or Permanent location and Permanent Location.
 Recent or permanent location includes both users who are permanently based in the area and those who have recently checked in but are not based in the area.
-With the increased mobility of people in any place, it would be more sensible to opt for only Permanent Location so that you’re sure to be concentrating your ads to your target audience.
+With the increased mobility of people in any place, it would be more sensible to opt for only Permanent Location so that you’re sure to be concentrating your ads on your target audience.
 This is especially true if your business aims to connect with people living in a certain area since including recent visitors will only contribute to ineffective ad spending.

 4. Narrow your audience by focusing on attributes

 By narrowing your target audience, you also significantly reduce the number of advertising competitors you need to contend with for the specific ad space.
-This also adds the beneficial effects of a higher likelihood of better ad performance and generating leads that are more likely to close, while at the same time reducing the cost of the ad placement.
+This also adds to the beneficial effects of a higher likelihood of better ad performance and generating leads that are more likely to close while at the same time reducing the cost of the ad placement.

-5. Incorporate click-fraud protection on your campaign
+5. Incorporate click-fraud protection into your campaign

-Click fraud is one of the problems that digital advertisers encounter when creating ads in sites and social media platforms.
+Click fraud is one of the problems that digital advertisers encounter when creating ads on sites and social media platforms.
 Invalid clicks refer to an action whereby your paid link is clicked on either accidentally, via an automated system, or on purpose, sometimes maliciously.
 An invalid click typically involves activity and clicks by bots.

 If left unchecked, this can drain your ad budget while limiting the effectiveness of your ads.
 Even though companies like Google and LinkedIn have ramped up their efforts to stamp it out, scammers are growing increasingly wily.
 It’s definitely in your company’s best interests to incorporate ad-fraud protection on your campaign, like CHEQ‘s anti-click fraud technology.

-CHEQ is a multi- award-winning military-grade specialist software solution that utilizes the latest cybersecurity technology to protect against click fraud and preemptively stop fraudulent traffic.
-Enlisting CHEQ’s services is one of the most effective ways to lower your CPA as it helps make sure your ads are seen and interacted with by real human users.
+CHEQ is a multi-award-winning military-grade specialist software solution that utilizes the latest cybersecurity technology to protect against click fraud and preemptively stop fraudulent traffic.
+Enlisting CHEQ’s services is one of the most effective ways to lower your CPA, as it helps make sure your ads are seen and interacted with by real human users.

 Optimize your CPA to make the most of your marketing campaign

-LinkedIn’s Campaign Manager can be a powerful tool in optimizing your CPA if you know how to use it to your advantage.
+LinkedIn’s Campaign Manager can be a powerful tool for optimizing your CPA if you know how to use it to your advantage.
 Many of the default settings on this virtual command center are geared towards a broader targeting of LinkedIn users, which could be good for increasing brand visibility but not so when you’re trying to stick to lower your CPA.

 Setting your bidding type from automatic to manual is the first step to regaining control over your budget.
 After that, you can make the most out of your ad spend by narrowing your focus to your target audience.
-You can do this by disabling audience expansion, setting location to permanent, and utilizing AND-OR targeting.
+You can do this by disabling audience expansion, setting the location to permanent, and utilizing AND-OR targeting.